The Guide to HMOs

 HMO mortgages and fees

 In essence, HMO mortgages work similarly to standard buy to let mortgage, they are a more specialist area of borrowing and so there are fewer lenders that offer them.
-However, with over 80 buy to let lenders out there, the number that offer HMO products is still broad.
+However, with over 80 buy to let lenders out there, the number that offer HMO products amongst them is still broad.

 Loan to value